-Treatment should focus on reversing the underlying disorder and subsequent correction of vitamin D and electrolyte deficiencies.
+Treatment should focus on reversing the underlying disorder and subsequently correcting the vitamin D and other electrolyte deficiencies.

-50,000 IU of ergocalciferol (vitamin D2) or cholecalciferol (vitamin D3) orally once/week for 6 to 8 weeks, then
+50,000 IU of ergocalciferol (vitamin D2) or cholecalciferol (vitamin D3) orally one day per week for 8 to 12 weeks, followed by

 Ergocalciferol is present in plant sources and fortified nutritional alternatives.
 Cholecalciferol is usually in fish, meat, and eggs.
 When using vitamin D supplements, accumulating evidence favors the use of cholecalciferol over ergocalciferol because its side-chain has a higher affinity for DPB, thus conferring it a longer half-life and more potent ability to increase vitamin D levels.

-Since inadequate calcium intake may have contributed to the development of osteomalacia, patients should also take at least 1000 mg per day while being treated.
-This dose may increase in patients with malabsorption syndromes, who may also require increased vitamin D dosing requirements compared to those above.
+Since inadequate calcium intake may have contributed to the development of osteomalacia, patients should also take at least 1000 mg of calcium per day while being treated for the vitamin D deficiency.
+This dose may need to be increased in patients with malabsorption syndromes, who may also have increased vitamin D dosing requirements.
 Patients with liver and renal disease will not be able to utilize vitamin D2 or D3 effectively, so calcidiol or calcitriol should merit consideration.

-Healing of osteomalacia is determined when there are increases in urine calcium excretion and bone mineral density.
-Serum calcium and phosphate may normalize after a few weeks of treatment, but normalization of bone alkaline phosphatase lags and may stay elevated for months.
+Healing of osteomalacia is achieved when there are increases in urine calcium excretion and bone mineral density.
+Serum calcium and phosphate may normalize after a few weeks of treatment, but normalization of bone alkaline phosphatase lags behind and those levels may stay elevated for months.